 About Me

-My field of research is Macroeconomics with a particular focus on household heterogeneity, monetary & fiscal policy, labor markets and computational methods.
+My field of research is Macroeconomics with a particular focus on household heterogeneity, monetary & fiscal policy, labor markets and numerical methods.
+I obtained my PhD from the Stockholm School of Economics in 2025.

 You can find my CV here and more information about my research below.